naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Nadine: I’m too short to kiss my girlfriend on the lips, what should I do?
+Nadine Sad: I’m too short to kiss my girlfriend on the lips, what should I do?

-Margaret: Kick her in the stomach, and then when she doubles over, kiss her!
+Scruffy: Kick her in the stomach, and then when she doubles over, kiss her!

 Gambi: Trip her.

-Sticky: Dump her.
+Dino: Dump her.

+Sticky Angry: Kill her.

-Clara: LITERALLY DON’T DO ANY OF THAT SHIT JUST FUCKING ASK ME TO BEND DOWN. *JESUS*.
+Clara: LITERALLY DON’T DO ANY OF THAT SHIT.
+JUST FUCKING ASK ME TO BEND DOWN. *JESUS*.

 %

 Nadine Happy: (at a restaurant) You guys should get the orange soda, it's amazing.

-Fred: Okay
+Fred: Okay.

 Waiter: Can I get you three anything to drink?